 In discussing the vaccine with others, Beresky shares that there is no one-size-fits-all approach.
 While some may have similar concerns, everyone has their own set of beliefs based on what they’ve experienced or what they’ve heard, so it’s important to build bridges to understand and relate to one another rather than applying pressure.

 “It’s important to make sure the person knows it’s their choice, and we’re not going to judge or shame them if they choose a way that we didn’t choose,” he said.
 “Shaming someone doesn’t help.
 In fact it often just backs them into a corner and they become more closed off to the idea.

-Beresky shared insights on some helpful methods of communication around the vaccine decision-making inspired by effective techniques used across the division in peer support, such as using a person-centered approach to partner with the person through whichever challenge or concern they’re facing—to understand the barriers they’re encountering, hear them out, and create a space for open dialogue and connection.
+Beresky shared insights on some helpful methods of communication around the vaccine decision-making inspired by effective techniques used in peer support, such as using a person-centered approach to partner with the person through whichever challenge or concern they’re facing—to understand the barriers they’re encountering, hear them out, and create a space for open dialogue and connection.

-Another effective way of navigating these discussions productively is utilizing a key principle used in Motivational Interviewing called ‘Rolling with Resistance,’ a strategy to view resistances or what might seem like difficult conversations not as an impassable barrier but as something to ‘roll around’ and approach from a new angle in order to help them see beyond their current narrative.
+Another effective way of navigating these discussions productively is utilizing a key principle used in Motivational Interviewing called ‘Rolling with Resistance,’ a strategy to view resistances or what might seem like difficult conversations not as an impassable barrier but as something to ‘roll around’ and approach from a new angle in order to help someone see beyond their current narrative.

 In doing so, Beresky noted that it’s important to keep the conversation open-ended and involve the other person as much as possible in the process, utilizing open-ended questions such as:

 -‘What is it that would make you feel more comfortable about getting the vaccine?’

 -‘What information do you feel that you’re lacking?’

 -‘What do you need clarity around?’